GfSE/MBSE_AG_vacuum-cleaner-robot-example/conventions.md

   * No special characters except underscore (_) in packages
   * Comments / Documentation: Use comments for all definitions to improve readability

-## ToDo: Systems enginering methodology
+## ToDo: Systems Enginering Methodology